karthilxg/dotfiles/README.md

     $ git config --global credential.helper osxkeychain

-**Note**: On a Mac, it is important to remember to add `.DS_Store` (a hidden OS X system file that's put in folders) to your `.gitignore` files.
+**Note**: On a Mac, it is important to remember to add `.DS_Store` (a hidden macOS system file that's put in folders) to your `.gitignore` files.
 You can take a look at this repository's [.gitignore](https://github.com/donnemartin/dev-setup/blob/master/.gitignore) file for inspiration.
 Also check out GitHub's [collection of .gitignore templates](https://github.com/github/gitignore).

 ### Homebrew